SMART-KENNY/DBX_GENERATOR/README.md

 # DBX_GENERATOR
 Databricks generator

-Before using you must istanll these libraries
+First using you must install these libraries
 - pip install openpyxl
 - pip install python-dotenv

+Second change the BASE_PATH from the .env file
+ - .env

 !
 Please note that you have to change the source partition list or target partition list from the JSON config file